-SoFi originates mortgage loans in 42 states and Washington, DC.
-Your SoFi membership can earn you discounts on your lender fees, but the lender’s mortgage offerings are limited, and you have to be willing to live at the property for at least the first 12 months.
+SoFi originates mortgage loans in 45 states and Washington, DC.
+Your SoFi membership can earn you discounts on your lender fees, but the lender’s mortgage offerings are limited, and its minimum mortgage amount is high.

 |Loan products offered||Conventional, Jumbo, Home equity, Refinance|